 To serve the citizens of Louisiana through informed decision making, thereby promoting public safety, addressing the needs of crime victims, and to facilitate successful reentry for returning residents who have appropriately prepared for community supervision.

-We value Ethics, Integrity, Equity and Innovation.
+We value Ethics, Integrity, Equity, and Innovation.

 Sheryl Ranatza retired from the Louisiana Department of Public Safety & Corrections in 2011 after serving over 30 years in DPS&C. She served in various management positions throughout the Department, including Deputy Warden for Operations at Louisiana State Penitentiary.
 When she retired, she held the position of DPS&C Deputy Secretary.
 Sheryl Ranatza was the first female in Louisiana to become a Certified Corrections Executive by the American Correctional Association and is a member of several corrections-affiliated organizations.
 She has served as Chairman of the Board since 2012.